dustymabe/summit-2017-container-lab/labs/lab2/chapter2.md

 the [Review Dockerfile Practices](#review-dockerfile-practices) section at the end of this lab chapter.

-## Run Container Based on docker image
+## Run Container Based on docker Image

 To run the docker container based on the image we just built use the following command: